 No, you don’t need a holiday home business plan.

-(Unless you’re looking for finance from a bank, and that’s a different thing altogether.)
+(Unless you’re looking for finance from a bank, and that’s a different blog altogether.)

 Not the type of plan that springs to mind when you say ‘business plan’:

 a tedious, stuffy, rigid, form filling, business plan.

 But you do need a plan for your holiday home business (and there’s a difference).

 Your plan needs to be more organic, something that will grow with you.

 A plan that builds solid foundations that will underpin your holiday home business and its future growth.

 Foundations that will create a quality holiday rental (that’s how you maximise your profits).

 And these foundation stones aren’t just centred around money.
 Although the end result is to earn as much as you can.